Sunday, September 20, 2015

 Mom grabbed my arm, and the bowl along with it.
 She read the manuscript diligently.

 Her face.
 I knew that face.
-I had seen it before and it wasn't a positive thing: eyes big with a look of concern, lips puckered trying to form the right words, eyebrows close together creating that bubble you get when deep in thought, and she had her head cocked to the right anticipating my reaction.
-Left was empathetic.
-Right was judgement.
-Hers was right.
+I had seen it before and it wasn't a positive thing: eyes big with a look of concern, lips puckered trying to form the right words, eyebrows close together creating that bubble you get when deep in thought, and she had her head cocked to the left anticipating my reaction.
+Right was empathetic.
+Left was judgement.
+Hers was left.

 Mom put her hand on her hip and pushed the bowl into my face.
 She was moving it in front of me as if to show me the words.
 I watched her lips and the world froze in time.
 What was she going to say to me?
 I was ready to read their motion.